CumulusNetworks/docs/content/cumulus-netq-47/Lifecycle-Management/Decommission-Switches.md

 2. On the Switches card, select **Manage**.

-3. Select the devices to decommission, then select the decommission icon above the table:
+3. Select the devices to decommission, then select **Decommission switch** above the table:

 {{<figure src="/images/netq/decom-switch-box-450.png" alt="" width="600">}}